Katherine Copeland

 Katherine Sarah Copeland MBE (born 1 December 1990) is a retired British Olympic Gold Medal winning rower.

 Personal life

-She was born in Ashington, to vet parents Derek and Penny (they owned Copeland Veterinary Surgey, in Ingleby Barwick in 2012).
+She was born in Ashington, to veterinarian parents Derek and Penny.
 She was 14 when she first learnt to row at Yarm School.
 She is a member of Tees Rowing Club, Stockton-on-Tees.

 As a teacher, she also runs an after school art club for autistic children in conjunction with the Three Wings Trust.

 She was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to rowing.

 In July 2017 she received an Honorary Degree from Teesside University.

 Career

 An U23 World Champion in the women's lightweight single sculls, in 2012, she was selected to represent Great Britain in the 2012 London Olympics in the Women's lightweight double sculls with Sophie Hosking, winning the gold medal, during the so-called "Super Saturday".

 Katherine, being brought up in Ingleby Barwick and as a part of the 2012 Summer Olympics and Paralympics gold post boxes commemoration, had a red post box in The Rings village of Ingleby Barwick painted gold in her name, with a plaque about the gold medal win.